tjko/fanpico/README.md

 ## Where can I get one?
 Currently Fanpico is available as a DIY project.
+Instructions for building the kit are in [FanPico Wiki](https://github.com/tjko/fanpico/wiki)

 Check discussion forums for places to purchase Kits or PCBs: [FanPico Forum](https://github.com/tjko/fanpico/discussions/12)